MayuriP-05/nestedcomments/README.md

 🗑️ Delete Comments: Remove comments along with all nested replies.
 📏 Character Limit: Set a 250-character limit for comments with a live counter.
 📱 Responsive UI: Styled with Tailwind CSS for a clean and mobile-friendly layout.
-🔧 Technologies Used
+##🔧 Technologies Used
 HTML for structure
 Tailwind CSS for styling
 JavaScript for interactive functionality and DOM manipulation 🚀 Getting Started
-Prerequisites
+##Prerequisites
 Basic knowledge of HTML, CSS (preferably Tailwind), and JavaScript.
 A code editor (e.g., VS Code) and a modern browser.
 Setup Instructions
-Clone the Repository
+##Clone the Repository
-bash
+-bash
-Copy code
+-Copy code
-git clone <repository-url>
+-git clone <repository-url>

-Navigate to Project Directory
-bash
-Copy code
-cd nested-comment-section
-Install Dependencies (if using Tailwind via npm) bash
-Copy code
-npm install
-Run the Project Open index.html in your browser to view the application.
-📄 Usage Instructions
+##📄 Usage Instructions
-Post a Comment: Type your name, add a comment, and click Post Comment.
+-Post a Comment: Type your name, add a comment, and click Post Comment.
-Reply to a Comment: Click Reply below a comment, add your text, and click Post Reply.
+-Reply to a Comment: Click Reply below a comment, add your text, and click Post Reply.
-Edit a Comment: Click Edit, make changes, then Save.
+-Edit a Comment: Click Edit, make changes, then Save.
-Delete a Comment: Click Delete to remove a comment and all nested replies.
+-Delete a Comment: Click Delete to remove a comment and all nested replies.